In this post we share our opinions and ask questions about Triple Clear (website https://www.

 So which is it?
-If it does what it claims, surely anyone promoting it understands it needs to be NSF-certified to the applicable Standard.
+If it does what it claims, surely anyone promoting it for use in a New York City building understands it needs to be NSF-certified to the applicable Standard.
 If it doesn’t need to be NSF-certified to the applicable Standard, then why is it offered in the first place?

 Note on the Triple Clear website some fine print:

 DISCLAIMER: The information supplied in this document is for guidance only and should not be construed as a warranty.
 All implied warranties are expressly disclaimed, including without limitation any warranty of merchantability of fitness for use.
 All users of the material are responsible for ensuring that it is suitable for their needs, environment and end use.
 All data is subject to change as Triple Clear Water Solutions deems appropriate.